 Abstinence can mean different things for different people.
 It may mean no sexual contact of any kind or abstaining from certain kinds of sex.
 For a variety of reasons, a person may choose abstinence at some point in their life.
 You can still choose abstinence even if you have had sex in the past.
 For birth control, abstinence means not allowing sperm near the vaginal opening.
 For the prevention of sexually transmitted infections (STIs), abstinence means no genital-to-genital, or mouth-to-genital contact.

 How effective is Abstinence?

-- Abstinence is free, always available, and can be started at any time in one’s life.
+- Abstinence is free, always available, and can be started at any time in one’s life

-- There are no medical side effects.
+- There are no medical side effects

-Things to Consider when practicing Abstinence
+Things to Consider when using Abstinence as Birth Control